Charles Waterton: South America

 In 1804 he travelled to British Guiana to take charge of his uncle's slave plantations near Georgetown.
 In 1812 he started to explore the hinterland of the colony, making four journeys between then and 1824, and reaching Brazil walking barefoot in the rainy season.
 He described his discoveries in his book Waterton's Wanderings in South America, which inspired British schoolboys such as Charles Darwin and Alfred Russel Wallace.
 His explorations laid to rest the persistent myth of Raleigh's Lake Parime by suggesting that the seasonal flooding of the Rupununi savannah had been misidentified as a lake.

 Waterton was a skilled taxidermist and preserved many of the animals he encountered on his expeditions.
 He employed a unique method of taxidermy, soaking the specimens in what he called "sublimate of mercury".
 Unlike many preserved ("stuffed") animals, his specimens are hollow and lifelike.
 He also displayed his anarchic sense of humour in some of his taxidermy: one tableau he created (now lost) consisted of reptiles dressed as famous English Protestants and entitled "The English Reformation Zoologically Demonstrated".
 Another specimen was the bottom of a howler monkey which he turned into an almost human face and simply labelled "The Nondescript".
 This specimen is still on display at the Wakefield Museum, along with other items from Waterton's collection.

 While he was in British Guiana Waterton taught his skills to one of his uncle's slaves, John Edmonstone.
 Edmonstone, by then freed and practising taxidermy in Edinburgh, in turn taught the teenage Darwin.

-Waterton is credited with bringing the anaesthetic agent curare wourali to Europe.
-In London, with Fellows of the Royal Society, he immobilised several animals, including a cat and a she-ass, with his wourali [curare], and then revived the she-ass with a bellows.
-(Hence) the ass was named Wouralia and lived for years at Walton Hall.
+Waterton is credited with bringing the anaesthetic agent wourali (curare) to Europe.